mikejholly/crapidocs/README.md

 ## About

-CrapiDocs generates API documentation automagically using.
+CrapiDocs generates API documentation automagically using your tests.
 It requires _zero_ annotations, declarations or custom comments.
 Simply add the below code to your tests and the documentation will appear before your eyes (don't forget to run your tests first).

 ## Usage